AmoghJ/Scientific-Field-Visualizer/README.md

 A real-time GPU-accelerated scientific visualization tool built with C++ and OpenGL.
 Renders scalar and vector fields over procedural 3D meshes generated via Marching Cubes and Compute Shaders.

+*The GIF may take some time to load:*
 ![Demo GIF](Media/demo.gif)

 ---